nginx-clojure/nginx-clojure/nginx-tomcat8/README.md

           ##The implementation class of nginx-clojure bridge handler for Tomcat 8
           content_handler_property bridge.imp 'nginx.clojure.tomcat8.NginxTomcatBridge';

+          ##ignore nginx filter, default is false
+          #content_handler_property ignoreNginxFilter false;

+          ##when dispatch is false tomcat servlet will be executed in main thread.By default dispatch is false
+          ##when use websocket with tomcat it must be set true otherwise maybe deadlock will happen.
+          #content_handler_property dispatch false;

           gzip on;
           gzip_types text/plain text/css 'text/html;charset=ISO-8859-1' 'text/html;charset=UTF-8';

+          ##if for small message, e.g. small json/websocket message write_page_size can set to be a small value
+          #write_page_size 2k;
       }
 ```